Most growth leaders are not short of ideas.

 Revenue responds to outcomes.

-When the operating model rewards delivery of plans rather than validation of assumptions, teams optimise for completion instead of learning.
+When the operating model rewards delivery of plans rather than validation of assumptions, teams optimize for completion instead of learning.
 That creates motion without momentum.

 Why Scaling Magnifies the Problem